thangdang04/Calculate-free-to-paid-conversion-rate-with-MySQL-Workbench/README.md

-# Calculating the fraction of students who convert to paying ones after starting a course on the 365 platform
+# Calculate the fraction of students who convert to paying ones after starting a course on the 365 platform
 ## Overview
 In this project, I will help 365 platform analyze data in a relational database with the goal of estimating the free-to-paid conversion rate among students who’ve engaged with video content on the 365 platform.
 Moreover, I will also calculate several other key metrics to come up with some interpretations.
 ## Goals